8th Graders “Get Free” Through Spoken Word

 Movement 515 allows for freedom of expression and encourages students to use their voices to speak for those who may be silenced or unable to speak for themselves.
 The only rules for participation are a willingness to share, perform, give/receive feedback and grow.

 “You can’t pick a favorite because they were all special and honest.
 This has shown me that poetry can be anything you want and it doesn’t have to fit into a perfect mold.
-Poetry isn’t just reciting words, it’s how you move and how you deliver what you’re saying and where you put the breaks to let people think about what you just said,” Max Wiltse eighth grader at Waukee Middle School said.
+Poetry isn’t just reciting words, it’s how you move and how you deliver what you’re saying and where you put the breaks to let people think about what you just said,” Max Wiltse, WMS eighth-grader said.

-After the performances, Waukee students had the opportunity to participate in a writing workshop.
-They were read a poem and then given 12 minutes to write.
-At the end, students were asked if they would like to share.
+After the performances, WMS students had the opportunity to participate in a writing workshop.
+They were read a poem and then given 12 minutes to write before being asked to share their poem with the group.

 “At first, I thought this was going to be a stupid field trip.
 I don’t like writing and I don’t like poetry at all.
 But this taught me that if you write without purpose it means nothing.
 If you write with passion and meaning it can make a difference and affect people.
-I didn’t know I was going to read my poem in front of everyone, but when Kris said take your burden leave it on the stage and walk away from it, that meant a lot to me and I wanted to do the same,” Rohan Gupta eighth grader at Waukee Middle School said.
+I didn’t know I was going to read my poem in front of everyone, but when Kris said take your burden, leave it on the stage and walk away from it, that meant a lot to me and I wanted to do the same,” Rohan Gupta, WMS eighth-grader said.

 |Waukee Middle School language arts teachers Franny Frey, Jasey Reinhart, Anne Franklin, Erin Cavazos ended the show with a surprise performance of their own.|